hjrandall/Predecessor-Rage-Finder-BE/README.md

 *You are now all set to start up the server locally!*
     to run the server locally, in the command line type         python .\main.py

+For running the the be on the server you need to run    setsid python3 main.py then pres ctr d to disconect it from the terminal run ps aux to see background programms to stop run kill <pid>